black-sliver/evermizer/README.txt

    and print out the complete filename.
 4. Checksum is wrong, but neither FXPAK nor tested emulators seem to care
 5. You can skip the intro by pressing start (even without a prior save)
-6. You have to loot gourds/chests or kill Thraxx to get a weapon that can cut grass to get access to the Windwalker.
+6. You have to loot gourds/chests, check alchemists or kill Thraxx to get a weapon that can cut grass to get access to the Windwalker.
 7. If you have questions or need help, continue reading below, check the guide at https://github.com/black-sliver/evermizer/blob/master/guide.md or join the discord.